domichel/fvwm-xdg-menu/README.md

 Don't make a symlink from fvwm-applications.menu to applications.menu in /etc/xdg/menus.
 This doesn't arm fvwm, but can make silly bugs like kbuildsycoca4 running forever at 100 % cpu.

+I tested this menu with different dekstops.
+It didn't try gnome as my system is *kit free, which is incompatible with gnome.
+That menu was working fine in all desktops I try but kde.
+With a standard installation of that menu, it should be no issue at all with kde, but if you try to copy or symlink /etc/xdg/menus/fvwm-applications to ~/.config/menus/applications/merged/fvwm-applications, it work with xfce, but fail with kde: kbuildsycoca4 will run forewer and that will even confuse the kde applications when kde is not installed.

 CONTRIBUTE: